 There is no minimum income requirement.
-Families who report zero income are required to complete a written certification at their annual or triennial income recertification and during other reported changes in income as needed
+Families who report zero income are required to complete a written certification every year.

 Families that report zero income will be required to provide information regarding their means of basic subsistence, such as food, utilities, transportation, etc.